uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 See ChangeLog for changes to this version.

 == ChangeLog ==
+= 4.0 =
+* Change: Trying to make this plugin not essential.
+Have moved the per page/post stuff back into the theme where it belongs!
+  * Quite a few currently popular themes now have per page/post options, so apparently meta_boxes are no longer disapproved.

-= 3.2.3 =
+= 3.9 =
-* Fix: deleted some unused files
+* Implemented some new options for Weaver Xtreme 4.0.
+See the 4.0 readme.txt file

 = 3.2.1 =
-*Fix: reverted to PHP pre-5.4 compatibility
+* Fix: reverted to PHP pre-5.4 compatibility

 = 3.2 =
 * New: Schema.org support - disable option
 * New: tabbed per page and per post option sections!
-* Fix: Main Options : Header : Site Title/Tagling menu link
+* Fix: Main Options : Header : Site Title/Tagline menu link

 = 3.1.11 =
 * Added Per Post Body Class for Single Page View